calebjmatthews/cavern-havok-2/conceit.md

   * Goodbye!: 3 charge | 5 damage to first taret in row, destroy self

 ## Blessings and Curses
-* Most blessings have an equal and opposite curse.
+* Many blessings have an equal and opposite curse.
 A blessing or curse will override its opposite when applied.
-Many have effects which diminish over time.
+Many also have effects which diminish over time.
 * Regen/Poison: X healing/damage at the end of each round, diminishes by 1 at the end of each round.
 * Power/Weakness: Deal X more/less damage or healing, diminishes by 1 at the end of each round.
 * Shell/Fragile: Gain/lose X defense at the beginning of each round, diminishes by 1 at the end of each round.